 Director, Network for Nonprofit and Social Impact

 Michelle Shumate is the founding director of Network for Nonprofit and Social Impact (NNSI).
 NNSI is dedicated to answering the question: How can nonprofit networks be rewired for maximum social impact?
-In addition she is an Associate Professor in Communication Studies, Associate Faculty at the Institute for Policy Research, and Director of Graduate Studies for the Master’s in Communication Studies at Northwestern University.
+In addition, she is a Professor in Communication Studies and Associate Faculty at the Institute for Policy Research at Northwestern University.

-Kate Cooper is a research associate in the School of Communication at Northwestern University, where she serves as the Associate Director of the Network for Nonprofit and Social Impact.
+Kate Cooper is an assistant professor at DePaul University.
 Her research interests include nonprofit and cross-sector collaboration in response to social problems as well as stakeholder participation in collaborative or collective impact models.
 Kate’s research has appeared in Management Communication Quarterly and Communication Yearbook; her work also includes the development of the bona fide network perspective to explore collaborative networks convened around complex social problems.
 Kate holds an M.A. and Ph.D. from the University of Illinois at Urbana-Champaign and a B.A. from Wheaton College.

 Graduate Research Assistants

-Anne-Marie Singh is a first year doctoral student in the Media, Technology and Society Program at Northwestern University, and is currently working on the Army Research Office project at the Network for Nonprofit and Social Impact.
+Anne-Marie Boyer is a sixth-year doctoral student in the Media, Technology, and Society Program at Northwestern University, and is currently working on the Army Research Office project at the Network for Nonprofit and Social Impact.
 She has several years of experience working in environmental nonprofits as a communicator and as a science journalist in public media.
 Her research interests include nonprofit communications, nonprofit organizations, and funder-nonprofit collaboration.
-Anne-Marie has a M.S. degree in Science Journalism from Boston University and a B.A. in English Literature from Delhi University, India.
+Anne-Marie has an M.S. degree in Science Journalism from Boston University and a B.A. in English Literature from Delhi University, India.